Arraying/lleap-performance/README.md

 #### Step 1: Setting up the required files

-Due to filesize limitations, we can't bundle everything in the codespace.
-Running the following script is **required before doing anything**

-You have to **set up your codespace** before you can modify it:
+You have to **set up your codespace** before you can build the JDK:

 ```
 ./exercise2-run-me-first.sh
 ```

+#### Step 2: Adding your flag values and building the JDK

+The flag defaults are in `src/hotspot/share/gc/shared/tlab_globals.hpp`.
+You can update these values using your editor.

+Once you've made your changes, you can build the binaries. **This will take 20-45 minutes!**
+We recommend to rebuild sparingly.
 ```
-sudo apt-get install libasound2-dev
-sudo apt-get install libcups2-dev
-sudo apt-get install libx11-dev libxext-dev libxrender-dev libxrandr-dev libxtst-dev libxt-dev
+cd jdk/
+bash configure
+make hotspot
 ```

-This may take a decently long time.
+There is more information in the `README.md` inside the JDK directory for in-depth information on building the JDK.
+We've already pre-configured and pre-built parts of the JDK to improve your build times.

-#### Step 2: Getting familiar with the local build
+#### Step 3: Runing the final build

 The JDK is based on JDK-26+23, like the others.
 You can run Java with the `./my-java` and `./my-javac` scripts, which wrap `java` and `javac`, respectively.